BernardoSCaetano/RComplexas2016/README.md

 To run the project, download the source code, go to the directory containing the code, open a terminal window and insert: python factory.py

-Then you will have to insert wich model u want to simulate, and how many nodes you want the simulation to have.
+Then you will have to insert which model you want to simulate, and how many nodes you want the simulation to have.

 You will see a plot on your screen and the corresponding threshold.